 Cand.mag.
 (History and History of Art, University of Copenhagen, 2001).
 Attached to The Danish Royal Collection at Rosenborg and Chr.VIII’s Palace at Amalienborg as Assistant Curator since 1998.
 With DIS since 2011.

 Cand.mag. et art.
 (Danish, English, History of Art, University of Copenhagen, 1983 and 2002).
 Teacher of Danish to foreigners since 1979.
-Program director of Danish Language and Culture at DIS.
-With DIS 1983-1991 and since 2004.
+Program director of Danish Language and Culture at DIS 2004-2017.
+With DIS since 1983.

 Ph.D in Middle East Studies (2009).
 Chief Consultant at the Danish Defense and formerly research fellow at the Centre for Contemporary Middle East Studies (University of Southern Denmark) and postdoctoral researcher at the Danish Institute for International Studies (DIIS, Copenhagen).
 Expertise in terrorism and Islamist militancy in the Middle East.
 With DIS since 2011.

-Architect, industrial designer (Royal Academy, 1990=.
+Architect, industrial designer (Royal Academy, 1990).
 Denmarks School of Journalism 1988.
 Art Center College of Design, Pasadena, 1989.
 Own office from 1991 to 2002 and again since 2009.
 Director of design futures Lego Company 2002-04, associate professor at Aarhus School of Architecture 2004-09.
-Visitng professor at Umeå Institute of Design 2010-11.
+Visiting professor at Umeå Institute of Design 2010-11.
 Author of numerous books on design and innovation.
 With DIS 1993-97 and from 2017.